 Ways to Report a Bad Dog Breeder

 Dog breeders can be different from each other in terms of kennel management, dog breeding program, and handling their puppies.
-For some it is a business, for others it is a hobby.
+For some it is a business, for others, it is a hobby.
 Some bad breeders don’t even have a good reputation in the first place.
 Either way, breeders must comply with general principles based on common sense.
 If they don’t, you are entitled to have your opinion and express it, and in some cases, you may report bad dog breeders.

 What may be animal abuse to someone is just a case of animal neglect for someone else.
 There are different forms of concerns with regards to unethical dog breeders, for example: